The California State University

-Since 1961, the CSU has provided an affordable, accessible, and high-quality education to three million graduates around the state of California.
-While each campus is unique based on its curricular specialties, location, and campus culture, every CSU is distinguished for the quality of its educational programs.
-All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
-Through leading-edge programs, superior teaching, and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.
+Since 1961, the CSU has provided an affordable, accessible and high-quality education to millions of Californians.
+While each university is unique based on its curricular specialties, location and culture, every CSU is distinguished for the quality of its educational programs.
+All CSUs are fully accredited, provide a high-quality, broad liberal educational program and offer opportunities for students to engage in university life through the Associated Students, Inc., clubs and service learning.

-- One in every ten employees in California is a CSU alumnus.
+- 1 in every 10 employees in California is a CSU graduate.

-The system is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
-The CSU Chancellor is the chief executive officer, reporting to the Board.
-The campus presidents serve as the campus-level chief executive officers.
-The Trustees, Chancellor and Presidents develop systemwide educational policy.
-The Presidents, in consultation with the Academic Senate and other campus stakeholder groups, render and implement local policy decisions.
+The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
+The CSU chancellor is the chief executive officer, reporting to the board.
+The presidents serve as the university-level chief executive officers.
+The trustees, chancellor and presidents develop university-wide educational policy.
+The presidents, in consultation with the CSU Academic Senate and other university stakeholder groups, render and implement local policy decisions.

 CSU Historical Milestones

-The individual California State Colleges were established as a system with a Board of Trustees and a Chancellor in 1960 by the Donahoe Higher Education Act.
+The individual California State Colleges were established as a system with a Board of Trustees and a chancellor in 1960 by the Donahoe Higher Education Act.
 In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University (CSU).
-Today, the CSU is comprised of 23 campuses, including comprehensive and polytechnic universities and, since July 1995, the California Maritime Academy, a specialized campus.
+Today, the CSU is comprised of 23 member universities, including comprehensive and polytechnic universities and, since July 1995, the California State University Maritime Academy, a specialized university.

-The CSU marked another significant educational milestone when it broadened its degree offerings to include doctoral degrees.
-The CSU independently offers educational doctorate (Ed.D.), Doctor of Physical Therapy (D.P.T.), and Doctor of Nursing Practice (D.N.P.) degree programs.
+The CSU marked a significant educational milestone when it broadened its degree offerings to include professional doctoral degrees.
+The CSU independently offers Doctor of Education (Ed.D.), Doctor of Physical Therapy (DPT), Doctor of Audiology (AuD), Doctor of Nursing Practice (DNP) and Doctor of Occupational Therapy (OTD) degree programs.
+Additionally, the CSU was recently authorized to offer the independent Doctor of Public Health (DrPH).
 A limited number of other doctoral degrees are offered jointly with the University of California and private institutions in California.

-By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni that is so extensive and renowned that it spans across the globe.
-In 2014–15, the CSU celebrated The Class of three Million, the year-round campaign celebrating the three million alumni from all of CSU’s campuses, including the Class of 2015.
+By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni so extensive and renowned that it spans across the globe.
+More than 4 million CSU alumni are making a difference in the lives of the people of California and the world.